DigiMediaCode/FormOs/FORMOS_SYSTEM_DOCUMENTATION.md

 Important limitation:

 - Shopify App Store submission, Shopify billing, product/customer/order sync, and full marketplace readiness are not part of the current scope.

+### 3.36 Healthcare Safety Positioning

+Healthcare support is a public positioning and template layer for administrative workflows.

+Healthcare use cases currently include:

+- GP appointment request forms
+- New patient intake forms
+- Patient consent / procedure acknowledgement forms
+- Administrative uploads
+- Patient or client signatures
+- Office review fields
+- PDF-ready administrative records

+Safety boundaries:

+- FormOS is not an emergency medical service.
+- FormOS is not an electronic medical record system.
+- FormOS is not a practice management system.
+- FormOS is not a Medicare billing system.
+- FormOS is not a substitute for professional clinical advice.
+- FormOS does not claim HIPAA, SOC 2, ISO 27001, or healthcare compliance certification.

+Privacy positioning:

+- Form owners decide what information to collect.
+- Form owners are responsible for consent, authority, legal basis, and appropriate use.
+- FormOS provides workflow, access control, storage integration, and PDF tools.
+- FormOS does not guarantee compliance with every healthcare regulation, privacy law, professional obligation, or industry requirement.

 ## 4. Permission and Limit Keys